-Most of the venomous snake call outs I receive in Melbourne are where someone has spotted a tiger snake in their home or backyard.
+Most of the venomous snake call outs I receive as a 24/7 Snake Catcher in Melbourne is when someone has spotted an eastern tiger snake in their home or backyard.
 This snake (depending on which scientific journal you read) is ranked the 5th most venomous snake on land in the entire world.
 They are extremely common in Victorian back yards so it would be good to learn a bit more about them.

 No two eastern tiger snakes look exactly alike.
 There are significant variations of colour from brown, black, grey, yellow with alternating shades of dark and light bands across the snake.
 Bandings however are not always visible.